fabrizio-ottati/HATS/README.md

 In `encode_NMNIST.py`, the dataset NMNIST is downloaded from Tonic and encoded using the HATS code in `hats.py`; the results is saved to an HDF5 file (size is ~1GB), in order to play with the SVM without having to wait for the HATS encoding to be performed on the whole dataset.
 The HATS parameters are taken from the [supplementary material](https://openaccess.thecvf.com/content_cvpr_2018/Supplemental/1083-supp.pdf) of the HATS paper.

 In `test_SVM.py`, a LinearSVM is trained on the dataset using `SGDClassifier` from `sklearn`.
 80% of the training dataset is used for training and 20% for validation, in order to choose the classifier hyperparameters.
 Then, the classifier is retrained on the whole dataset and tested on the test one.
-The resulting classification accuracy on NMNIST and CIFAR10DVS are 98.41% and 46.41%, respectively.
+The resulting classification accuracies on NMNIST and CIFAR10DVS are 98.41% and 46.41%, respectively.

 ## Usage